evmar/jjtut/text/basics.md

 Per the rules of jj, this edit to a file is considered part of your current commit.
 There is no "I'm done, commit this" command to run.

-You can see this by running `jj status` (or `jj st`, for short), which summarizes the current commit and mentions that it adds a file:
+You can see this by running `jj st` again:

 ```
 $ jj st